kstenerud/ubuntu-maintainers-handbook/CommittingChanges.md

  * Name and email may be wrong if you don't have `DEBFULLNAME` and `DEBEMAIL` set in your env.
  * `UNRELEASED`: Change this to the release this change is for (example, `bionic`).

-Note: In case a package was as of today just synched over from Debian to Ubuntu and never really touched,
+Note: In case a package was as of today just synced over from Debian to Ubuntu and never really touched,
       but is now modified for the very first time (e.g. to include a patch for a SRU) and is with that becoming Ubuntu specific from now on, the "update-maintainer" script needs to be called after the changelog entry was created.